-Our Sustainable Checklist
+Our Sustainability Checklist

 "What's wrong with that claim?"
 You're probably thinking.

-Short answer is: not really.
+The short answer is: not really.

 - Is the company thoughtful in things they say and do outside of their website and social media?

 - Does the founder have good morals and a good character?